pappusvishnu/angular_bootstrap_spring/README.md

 angular_bootstrap_spring
 ========================

-Angular JS with Bootstrap and Spring 3 and Spring Security
+Angular JS with Bootstrap and Spring 4 and Spring Security

 This example is an angular js single page application (SPA) with bootstrap for the widgets and styling.

-Spring 3:
+Spring 4:
 	Used to create RESTful controller interfaces which in turn gets called through ajax requests.

-Spring Security:
+Spring Security 3:
 	Uses a simple setup with a http basic entry point configured that will always return http status unauthorised (401), this will result in angular js intercepting the response and if a 401 is detected an login event will be fired.
 	A basic authentication will be triggered and the user credentials will be validated against the user service that